0xshariq/github-mcp-server/README.md

 glist
 ```

+> **🛠️ Having Issues?** If commands aren't working after installation, see our **[Complete Troubleshooting Guide](markdown/TROUBLESHOOTING.md)** for solutions to all common problems including "command not found" errors, path conflicts, and PNPM issues.

 ## 🎯 About

 **GitHub MCP Server** bridges AI assistants with Git repositories and provides powerful developer productivity tools.
 It provides: